elementor/elementor/readme.txt

 = PIXEL-PERFECT WEBSITES =
 Gain full control over your website’s design and layout with Elementor’s Page Builder.
 Drag elements to the canvas, and position them to achieve your desired page structure, and functionality.

 Leverage Flexbox and CSS Grid Containers to create professional, lightweight, and responsive layouts.
 Use Elementor’s Nested Elements to elevate your design and unlock more freedom by nesting elements within other elements, such as placing widgets within the content area of Tabs or Accordions.

 = ADVANCED CAPABILITIES =
 With Elementor’s robust features and over 40 free widgets, you can create unique websites.
-Use advanced design capabilities, such as uploading SVG files, applying masks, box shadows, gradient backgrounds, headline effect, shape dividers, built-in CSS controls, and more.
+Use advanced design capabilities, such as uploading SVG files, applying masks, box shadows, gradient backgrounds, headline effects, shape dividers, built-in CSS controls, and more.

 = FULL WEBSITE KITS AND TEMPLATE LIBRARY =
 Save time, or find inspiration with designer-made website kits and templates.
 Apply a [Full Website Kit](https://go.elementor.com/wp-repo-description-tab-library-full-website-kit/) to get a website in a snap, including the Homepage, Service Page, and more.
 Use the library to import Single Pages, Blocks, or Popup templates.
 Or create and export your own templates and import them to another website to create reusable blueprints.